abdulghani/knam-assignment/README.md

 - Add unit and integration tests.
 - Separate data access to a tested model repository
 - Add the report generation process to the queue/schedule
+- Add the report result to cloud storage or report entry